A plate with some Burgundy escargots

 After watching this video, you will know everything about how to cook and savor escargots:

-French people usually eat escargot for Chritmas dinner as a starter.
+French people usually eat escargot for Christmas dinner as a starter.
 They put the escargot on a special plates (called caquelon) with indentations to hold the shells when serving them.

 Of course Escal include this plate in the packaging, and you can put it directly in the oven.
 However, it is important that the escargots are repositioned upwards so that the butter filling does not run out during baking.
 Bake the escargots in a preheated oven at 180°C for 12 to 15 minutes.
 They are ready when the butter begins to sizzle.